opendocsg/slw-judgments-backfill/2011_SGHC_1/report.md

 _Criminal Law_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 26 of 2010 was dismissed by the Court of Appeal on 06 July 2011.
-See [2011] SGCA 38.]
+See <span class="citation">[2011] SGCA 38</span>.]

 3 January 2011